prestonharberts/biblegateway-to-obsidian/Bible/Scripture/lev19.md

 <div class=paragraph-break></div>

 ###### 19
 <span class=verse-first>19</span>‘You must keep my statutes.
-You must not allow two different kinds of your animals to breed together, you must not sow your field with two different kinds of seed, and you must not wear a garment made of two different kinds of material.
+You must not allow two different kinds of your animals to breed together, you must not sow your field with two different kinds of seed, and you must not wear a garment made of two different kinds of material.’
-<div class=paragraph-break></div>

-‘## Lying with a Slave Woman
+## Lying with a Slave Woman
-<div class=paragraph-break></div>

 ###### 20
 <span class=verse-first>20</span>“‘When a man goes to bed with a woman for intercourse, although she is a slave woman designated for another man and she has not yet been ransomed, or freedom has not been granted to her, there will be an obligation to pay compensation.
 They must not be put to death, because she was not free.
 ###### 21
 <span class=verse-body>21</span>‘He must bring his guilt offering to the Lᴏʀᴅ at the entrance of the Meeting Tent, a guilt offering ram,
 ###### 22
-<span class=verse-body>22</span>‘and the priest is to make atonement for him with the ram of the guilt offering before the Lᴏʀᴅ for his sin that he has committed, and he will be forgiven of his sin that he has committed.
+<span class=verse-body>22</span>‘and the priest is to make atonement for him with the ram of the guilt offering before the Lᴏʀᴅ for his sin that he has committed, and he will be forgiven of his sin that he has committed.’
-<div class=paragraph-break></div>

-‘## The Produce of Fruit Trees
+## The Produce of Fruit Trees
-<div class=paragraph-break></div>

 ###### 23
 <span class=verse-first>23</span>“‘When you enter the land and plant any fruit tree, you must consider its fruit to be forbidden.
 Three years it will be forbidden to you; it must not be eaten.
 ###### 24
 <span class=verse-body>24</span>‘In the fourth year all its fruit will be holy, praise offerings to the Lᴏʀᴅ.
 ###### 25
 <span class=verse-body>25</span>‘Then in the fifth year you may eat its fruit to add its produce to your harvest.
-I am the Lᴏʀᴅ your God.
+I am the Lᴏʀᴅ your God.’
-<div class=paragraph-break></div>

-‘## Blood, Hair, Body, and Prostitution
+## Blood, Hair, Body, and Prostitution
-<div class=paragraph-break></div>

 ###### 26
 <span class=verse-first>26</span>“‘You must not eat anything with the blood still in it.
 You must not practice either divination or soothsaying.
 ###### 27